sri007vasan/COCONUT_DETECTION/README.md

-# COCONUT MATURITY DETECTION USING OPEN CV
+# DRONE BASED COCONUT MATURITY DETECTION

 So this project basically , helps in finding the maturity of a coconut by making a colour classification,The OPEN CV library is used in this project's implementation inorder to classify the coconut based upon the colour of the coconut.